alifarukyucel/tams/docs/functional-tests.md

 ### The system shall allow any responsible lecturer to remove other responsible lecturer other than themselves from that course via an API request.

+To remove a responsible lecturer from a course, the requesting user must also be a responsible lecturer of the course.

 #### Remove a responsible lecturer
 1. Create a course
 2. Add another user as a lecturer
 3. Verify the response is 200
-4. Verify that the user has actually been added as a lecturer
+4. Verify that the aforementioned user has actually been removed

 **Relevant tests:**
 - https://gitlab.ewi.tudelft.nl/cse2115/2021-2022/sem-group-13b/sem-repo-13b/-/blob/096407e09d2f0d85f2507df7cea725d14ba54fa0/course-microservice/src/test/java/nl/tudelft/sem/tams/course/integration/CourseTests.java#L417